How We Live Together

 3. Nutritional Balance & Dietary Consideration

-A planned meal-sharing system allows for better meal variety and nutritional balance.
-With a collective approach, meals are designed to be nutritionally complete while also accommodating dietary restrictions and preferences through customizable options.
+- Meals are designed to be nutritionally complete while also accommodating dietary restrictions and preferences through customizable options.

 4. Strengthened Community Bonds

-Shared meals create opportunities for social engagement and meaningful conversations, reinforcing household relationships.
-Sitting down together fosters a sense of unity and strengthens interpersonal connections.
+- Sitting down together fosters a sense of unity and strengthens interpersonal connections

 5. Skill Building & Cultural Exchange